 The URL for the page will automatically be added to your message.

-Framed by both ocean and bayside beaches, Virginia's Eastern Shore accommodates every beach vacationer.
+Framed by both ocean and bayside beaches, Virginia's Coastal Virginia - Eastern Shore accommodates every beach vacationer.
 With the Bay's gentle waters, nature trails and more than 142 campsites as well as value hotels, this is ideal for families with small children.
 And for couples, boutique inns and B&Bs offer romantic and adventure getaway weekends.

 Virginia's Eastern Shore — home to three notable beaches — is connected to the mainland via the 17.6-mile Chesapeake Bay Bridge-Tunnel, which snakes between the Atlantic Ocean and the Chesapeake Bay.